On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Detailed Design

 \subsection{A Working Example}

-\autoref{fig:working-example} illustrates our system's end-to-end workflow using a typical re-ranking task as an example: identifying the top 10 most relevant documents from 20 candidates.
+\autoref{fig:working-example} illustrates our system's end-to-end workflow using a typical re-ranking task as an example: identifying the top-10 most relevant documents from 20 candidates.
 Before forwarding, we consolidate all candidates into one monolithic batch.
-The forwarding begins at the embedding Layer, where input tokens are converted into hidden states.
+The forwarding begins at the embedding layer, where input tokens are converted into hidden states.
 To manage memory, we maintain a fixed-size cache for embedding weights.
 We identify unique input tokens not present in the cache, load them synchronously from disk, and evict existing entries using an LRU policy if the cache capacity is exceeded.

-Subsequently, the hidden states are partitioned into chunks and processed through Transformer layers sequentially, where our system keeps a dual-layer sliding window across Transformer layers.
+Subsequently, the hidden states are partitioned into chunks and processed through Transformer layers sequentially, where our system keeps an overlapped layer streaming across Transformer layers.
 We partition one monolithic batch with 20 candidates into ten chunks with two candidates and do the forwarding sequentially for each layer.
 During the forwarding of one layer, a dedicated I/O process begins prefetching the weights of the next layer from the disk in parallel.
 Upon the completion of the forward pass of a layer, its weights are immediately released from the memory.
 Assuming we have just completed forwarding of layer 9, we first immediately deallocate its weights from the memory and the weights of layer 10 has already been loaded into memory for the subsequent forwarding.